 In 2020, South Korea recorded more deaths than births, resulting in a population decline for the first time on record.

-Since late 2020, SK Bioscience Inc. has been producing a major proportion of the Vaxzevria vaccine for worldwide distribution.
+Since late 2020, SK Bioscience Inc. has been producing a major proportion of the Vaxzevria vaccine (also known as COVID-19 Vaccine AstraZeneca) under license from the University of Oxford and AstraZeneca.

 On October 21, 2021, the KSLV-2 Nuri was successfully launched, and South Korea became a country with its own space projectile technology.

-In 2021, the survival drama Squid Game received critical acclaim and widespread international attention, becoming Netflix's most-watched series at launch.
+In 2021, the survival drama Squid Game, created by Hwang Dong-hyuk, was released and received critical acclaim and widespread international attention, becoming Netflix's most-watched series at launch with over 142 million households viewing it in its first four weeks.

-In March 2022, Yoon Suk Yeol won a close election.
+In March 2022, Yoon Suk Yeol, the candidate of conservative opposition People Power Party, won a close election.

-A recent agreement with Novavax expands its production for a second vaccine to 40 million doses in 2022, with a $450 million investment in domestic and overseas facilities.
+In 2022, SK Bioscience expanded its vaccine production for a second vaccine to 40 million doses, with a $450 million investment in domestic and overseas facilities.

 In 2022, South Korea's total spending for research and development grew to more than 4.9% of gross domestic product (GDP).

-In 2022, The Economist Democracy Index classified South Korea as a "full democracy", ranking at 24th out of 167 countries.
+In 2022, The Economist Democracy Index classifies South Korea as a "full democracy", ranking at 24th out of 167 countries.

-The renewable portfolio standard program with renewable energy certificates runs from 2012 to 2022.
+In 2022, the renewable portfolio standard program with renewable energy certificates ended after running from 2012.

 In October 2023, South Korea and Britain agreed to extend a period of low or zero tariffs on bilateral trade of products with parts from the European Union.